He Was at the Jan. 6 Capitol Rally—and Once Fumed About Teachers. Now He’s on a School Board.

 Johnson, who had opposed Rafidi’s appointment, then pressed the businessman to “clean up” his social media posts.

-“There are some things on your Facebook that I am just saying, as a board member, you might not want that one there,” Johnson said on Wednesday.
+“There are some things on your Facebook that I am just saying, as a board member, you might not want that one there,” Johnson said on Wednesday, according to NOLA.com.
 “You might want to clean up your Facebook.”

 According to its website, the Jefferson Parish Public School System serves roughly 50,000 students and about 38 percent of its student population is Black.